WQI Lab Resources

 The following documents should assist you with gaining background knowledge for the WQI lab report.
 You do not need to use any of these resources - you can use others that you find on your own instead.
 If you do chose to use these documents to further your understanding of water quality testing, make sure to still cite them in your works cited section.

 You will need to refer to the following documents in order to effectively write your lab report.
 The WQI Test results should be included in your completed report.
 The macroinvertebrate chart should help you in writing your hypothesis.
+The last website will give you an estimate of the Q-value for your temperature change results - an estimate is okay for this test!
+All other tests should be as accurate as possible using the NSF site (4th link).

 Section 1: Intro/Background/Hypothesis